 Walk cheerfully over the world, answering that of God in everyone.
 Religious Society of Friends founder George Fox (1624-1691)

-Learn more about how you can be part of the 2017 Quaker Pilgrimage to England for the CFS community and for members of the Chapel Hill and Durham Friends Meetings.
+Learn more about how you can be part of the 2018 Quaker Journey to England for the CFS community and for members of the Chapel Hill and Durham Friends Meetings.

 Although most students, parents, and teachers at CFS are not Quaker (they follow varied religious traditions or none at all), our identity as a Friends School is central to who we are.